multisig-labs/pandasia/README.md

 ### Tracking Validators

-So now we have a method for cryptographically linking a C-chain address to a P-chain address, the final piece to the puzzle is determining if a specific P-Chain address was actually running a validator at one point.
+So now that we have a method for cryptographically linking a C-chain address to a P-chain address, the final piece to the puzzle is determining if a specific P-Chain address was actually running a validator at one point.
 We cannot determine this from Solidity, since the C-chain cannot query the P-chain for information.